jorgenbuilder/bootcamp/1-acl-errors-cycles/readme.md

 dfx canister call error-handling renameFolk '("Randall", "Randy")'
 ```

+### Error Handling Wrap Up

+- Stick to `Result` as much as possible, and steer clear of `Error` for now.
+- Pull down the github source code and try it out for yourself

 ## Cycles

 - We use cycles to pay for computation on the internet computer.